ChainSafe/game-docs-v2/docs/v2/4_erc1155-interactions.md

 ### URI {#uri}

-Returns meta data about the token.
+Returns metadata about the token.

 ```csharp
 using Web3Unity.Scripts.Library.ETHEREUEM.EIP;